Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 a.b.c.foo()
 ```

-Here the overload candidates set contains all the callables named `foo` from the
+Here the resulting overload candidate set contains all the callables named `foo` from the package `a.b.c`.
-package `a.b.c`.

 ### A call with an explicit receiver

-If a function call is done using a navigation operator (`.` or `?.`, not to be
-confused with a [fully-qualified call][Overload resolution for a fully-qualified call]),
-then the left hand side operand of this operator is the explicit receiver of this
+If a function call is done via a [navigation operator][Navigation operators] (`.` or `?.`, not to be confused with a [fully-qualified call][Overload resolution for a fully-qualified call]), then the left hand side operand of the call is the explicit receiver of this call.
-call.

-A call of callable `f` with explicit receiver `e` is correct if one (or more) of the following holds:
+A call of callable `f` with an explicit receiver `e` is correct if one (or more) of the following holds:

 1. `f` is a member callable of the classifier type of `e` or any of its supertypes;
-2. `f` is an extension callable for the classifier type of `e` or any of its supertypes,
-   including local and imported extensions.
+2. `f` is an extension callable of the classifier type of `e` or any of its supertypes, including local and imported extensions.

-Please note that callables for case 2 not only include top-level
-declared extension callables, but also extension callables available in any
-of the available implicit receivers.
-For example, if a class contains a member extension
+> Important: callables for case 2 include not only top-level extension callables, but also extension callables from any of the available implicit receivers.
-function for another class and an object of this class is available as an implicit
-receiver, this extension function may be used for the call if it has a suitable type.
+> For example, if class $P$ contains a member extension function for another class $T$ and an object of class $P$ is available as an implicit receiver, this extension function may be used for the call if it has a suitable type.

-Then for a callable named `f` the following sets are looked upon (in this order):
+If a call is correct, for a callable named `f` with an explicit receiver `e` of type `T` the following sets are analyzed (in the given order):

+TODO(Sync with scopes and stuff when we have them)

-1. The sets of non-extension member callables named `f` of the receiver type;
+1. The sets of non-extension member callables named `f` of type `T`;
-2. The sets of local extension callables named `f` whose receiver type conforms to
-   the explicit receiver type, in all declaration scopes containing the current declaration
-   scope, ordered by the size of the scope (smallest first), excluding the package scope;
+2. The sets of local extension callables named `f`, whose receiver type conforms to type `T`, in all declaration scopes containing the current declaration scope, ordered by the size of the scope (smallest first), excluding the package scope;
-3. The sets of explicitly imported extension callables named `f` whose receiver type conforms to
+3. The sets of explicitly imported extension callables named `f`, whose receiver type conforms to type `T`;
-   the explicit receiver type;
-4. The sets of extension callables named `f` whose receiver type conforms to
-   the explicit receiver type, declared in the current package;
+4. The sets of extension callables named `f`, whose receiver type conforms to type `T`, declared in the package scope;
-5. The sets of star-imported extension callables named `f` whose receiver type conforms to
+5. The sets of star-imported extension callables named `f`, whose receiver type conforms to type `T`;
-   the explicit receiver type;
-6. The sets of implicitly imported extension callables named `f` whose receiver type conforms to
+6. The sets of implicitly imported extension callables named `f`, whose receiver type conforms to type `T`.

-   the explicit receiver type.
+> Note: here type `U` conforms to type `T`, if $T <: U$.

-TODO() : all this X-imported things need to be defined somewhere
+TODO(all these X-imported things need to be defined somewhere)

-When looked upon these sets, the first set that contains **any** callable
-with the corresponding name and conforming types is picked.
-This means,
+When analyzing these sets, the **first** set that contains **any** callable with the corresponding name and conforming types is picked.
-among other things, that if the set constructed during step 2 contains a
-more suitable candidate function, but the set constructed in step 1
-is not empty, the function from set 1 is picked even it is a less suitable
+This means, among other things, that if the set constructed on step 2 contains the overall most suitable candidate function, but the set constructed on step 1 is not empty, the functions from set 1 will be picked despite them being less suitable overload candidates.
-candidate.

 ### Infix function calls